- What is Shortwave?

 - Brief details of the contents of the broadcast.
 This is used to confirm that you were listening and should consist of at least 15 minutes, preferably 30 minutes, of received content (just note the time each segment started and something from the segment that shows you were listening).

 Universal Coordinated Time (UTC)

 As broadcasters are all over the world and therefore in different time zones, UTC is used .
 This was known as Greenwich Mean Time or GMT, but is now universally known as UTC.
-If you aren’t sure how to convert from your timezone to UTC, use Google to search for “UTC”.
+If you aren’t sure how to convert from your timezone to UTC, visit timeanddate.com UTC page.

 UTC is also sometimes referred to as ZULU (Z) and Greenwich Mean Time (GMT).